bootstrap-vue/bootstrap-vue/src/components/table/README.md

 As mentioned in the [**Fields**](#fields-column-definitions-) section above, you can make columns sortable.
 Clicking on a sortable column header will sort the column in ascending direction (smallest first), while clicking on it again will switch the direction of sorting.
 Clicking on a non-sortable column will clear the sorting.
+The prop `no-sort-reset` can be used to disable this feature.

 You can control which column is pre-sorted and the order of sorting (ascending or descending).
 To pre-specify the column to be sorted, set the `sort-by` prop to